Giving Ibuprofen to Your ChildEn Español (Spanish Version)

 Talk to the doctor first to make sure you understand how to give the medication to your child.
 Also, let your doctor know if your child is taking any other medications.

 Store the medication at room temperature (68°F-77°F [20°C-25°C]) in a place that is free from moisture and light.
 Make sure that the medication is locked up and not accessible to any children.

 Call the doctor if your child has:

-- Signs of a life-threatening reaction:
+Signs of a more serious allergic reaction:

 - Chest tightness

 - Swelling of face, lips, tongue, or throat